chrisisler/wavematch/README.md

 ## Wildcard Pattern

 The wildcard pattern `_` matches all input arguments.
-- Binds `undefined` to the underscore character
+- Binds `undefined` to the parameter
 - Should be the last rule provided

 ```javascript